Understanding Your Dog's Diet

 In 1922 the first canned food was produced, in the 1930s Milk Bones were the first dog food available at the grocery store, and by 1941 canned food accounted for 90% of what dogs were fed.
 The industry moved quickly to keep up with consumer demands and changed how we think about our animals.
 They were a part of the family and deserved to be fed food made just for them!

 Why the switch back to kibble from canned?
 Simple.
 World War II rations made for limited meat and aluminum.
 The war changed pets' diets out of necessity, not nutrition.

 Once the switch was made, kibble took over the industry, and that has not changed since.

 Finding The Right Formula

-Is kibble the best option for our pets?
+Is kibble the best option for our dogs?
 For some, yes!
-Kibble is convenient, protein-dense, and cost effective.Some dogs do amazingly well on kibble, and every pet owner has a different reason for feeding it.
-Alternative diets such as dehydrated, freeze-dried raw, and frozen raw formulas are becoming easier to serve and a more viable option than they ever have been before.
+Kibble is convenient, protein-dense, and cost-effective.Some dogs do amazingly well on kibble, and every pet owner has a different reason for feeding it.
+Alternative diets such as dehydrated food, freeze-dried raw, and frozen raw formulas are becoming easier to serve and a more viable option than they ever have been before.
 These foods do not contain nearly as many carbohydrates as kibble and can be added to any diet.

 When reading through the list, look into any ingredients that you can't identify.
-The first five ingredients should be comprised of foods you can recognize.
+The first five ingredients should be foods you can recognize.

 These ingredient panels were taken from two different dog foods.
 By reading the first few ingredients, it is immediately apparent which food contains more meat and higher quality ingredients.

-Ingredient panels are listed in descending order by the product's weight before it is cooked.
-During the cooking process, the moisture is cooked out of the ingredients that had water in them before they went into the oven.
+Ingredient panels list items in descending order by the product's weight before it is cooked.
+During the cooking process, the moisture or water is cooked out of the ingredients.
 Potatoes are a great example of this since they are composed of 90% water.